 Bengaluru Airport – India.

-Utilising unused rooftops to build one of the largest airport solar power plants in India.
+Bengaluru Airport utilises unused rooftops for one of the largest airport onsite solar solutions in India.

-Bengaluru International Airport expressed ambitions to make the most of the unused roofs of their partner facilities, to generate solar power.
-The Airport Management viewed this project as one that would contribute towards the Airport’s long-term sustainability objectives.
+Bengaluru International Airport had ambitions to make the most of the unused roofs of their partner facilities, to generate solar power.
+The Airport Management viewed this as a key project that would contribute towards the Airport’s long-term sustainability objectives.

-This project required customising the installation across eight roofs with variations in their build, design and orientations.
-The solution would also need to be designed to reduce risk of glare for the pilots and the aircrafts.
-Lastly, as an active airport, the project would need to be constructed in adherence to the requirements of a high-security environment which would impact manpower and material movement.
+Delivering the solution in an active airport presented unique challenges.
+The solution would need to be designed to reduce risk of glare for the pilots and the aircrafts.
+The project would also need to be constructed in adherence to the requirements of a high-security environment which would impact manpower and material movement.

-BECIS installed a system across eight rooftops using high-efficiency Mono PERC PV Modules to maximize the generation for the given area.
+BECIS installed a solution across eight rooftops using high-efficiency modules.
 Custom lightweight, leak-proof, and corrosion-proof module-mounting structures were designed, which could sustain high-speed winds.
-The commissioning of the solution was also done in phases to maximize the cost savings for the customer .
-Lastly, an in-house developed cloud-based plant management (IoT) system was deployed to facilitate real-time performance and data monitoring.
+The commissioning of the solution was also done in phases to maximize the cost savings for the customer.
+Lastly, an online system was deployed to facilitate real-time performance and data monitoring.